 Smaller boats are usually open and don't offer the comfort of a cabin, so this makes fishing much more enjoyable, as well as allowing a lot of ground to be covered.

-Specialist gear and braided lines are a must for using these lures as they are intended, but once you are hooked on these rigs you will never look back.
+Specialist gear and braided lines are a real advantage when using these lures as they are intended.

 Although gear has an initial cost, the quality from most of the mainstream brands is excellent.
 In smaller boats the water tends to end up in the boat, so getting the best quality you can afford pays off in the end, as quality seals and materials give much greater longevity and performance.